brynary/rack-bug/README.md

 - Maintained by [Judson Lester](mailto:judson@lrdesign.com)
 - Contributions from Luke Melia, Joey Aghion, Tim Connor, and more
+- Based on Rack::Bug by Bryan Helmkamp

 Thanks
 ------
 Insight owes a lot to Rack::Bug, as the basis project.
 There's a lot of smart in there.
+Many thanks to Bryan for building it.

 Inspiration for Rack::Bug is primarily from the Django debug toolbar.
 Additional ideas from Rails footnotes, Rack's ShowException middleware, Oink, and Rack::Cache